-We implement the PageGroup Supplier Code of Conduct which makes it clear that we expect the staff employed by our suppliers, whether permanent or temporary, to have the same basic right to be treated with respect and dignity at work as our own employees.
-We believe employment should be chosen.
+Our Employee and Supplier Code of Conduct make clear that we expect our own people and everyone employed by our suppliers, whether permanent or temporary, to be treated with respect and dignity at work and we believe employment should always be chosen.
 There must be no forced, bonded or involuntary labour.
-Supplier employees must not be required to lodge monies or identity papers in order to work and must be free to leave employment after the giving of reasonable notice.
+Employees must not be required to lodge monies or identity papers to be able to work and must be free to leave employment after the giving of reasonable notice.

-We are publishing this statement to explain the work we have completed to date to combat modern slavery within our business and the steps we intend to take over the coming year.
+We are publishing this statement to explain the actions we have taken to mitigate modern slavery within our supply chain and the steps we intend to take over the coming year.

 Michael Page International Recruitment Limited